gvoutyras/dockerised-mean-stack/README.md

 - Enrich UI
 - Add i18n for internationalisation
 - Work a little more on the /user/ endpoints (give/take privileges, list users)
+- Better responsiveness

+## Disclaimer

+This project was made an **exhibition** of my knowledge on MEAN Stack and not a production ready site.
+So some features were either loosely designed, or completely skipped.
+Some of these features would be:
+- logging
+- pagination
+- stricter error handling
+- stricter mongoose schemas
+- more organised commits & file structure